anyaga/ENGagED-REU-Project/README.md

  # ENGagED REU Website

-This website was created as a visual representation of my research findings across a 10 weeks program.
+This website was created as a visual representation of my research findings during a 10 week program.
 This program was sponsored by the National Science Foundation and hosted by faculty from Arizona State University.
-Visit anyaga.github.io/REU to look at this site live.
+Visit ---- to look at this site live.

 This projet was originally a static website built primarly from html and css.
-It was updated to include a **django framework** , utilizing python, javascrript, html and css.
+It was updated to include a **django framework** , utilizing python, javascript, html, css, and sql lite.

 Features include:
 - accordian
 - sidebar
 - modal
 - data collection
+- database

 ## Important Commnds